DIY Tree Stump Side Table

 - Varathane Triple Thick Polyurethane

-The first step is to find a tree stump.
-This may seem impossible if you haven’t ever tried to track one down before, but here are a few ideas on how to find your own tree stump:
+Obviously, the first step is to find a tree stump.
+This may seem impossible if you haven’t ever tried to track one down before.
+But, here are a few ideas on how to find your own tree stump:

 - If you have a dead tree in your yard to be cut down, ask to save the stump!
 This is how we got the stump for our first table.